Skip to main content

 More information on documenting design tokens in zeroheight is available here and information on exporting design tokens created in zeroheight is available here.

-You create tokens in zeroheight from Figma variables using the zeroheight - variables sync plugin.
+You create tokens in zeroheight from Figma variables using the zeroheight plugin for Figma.
 Run the plugin in the Figma file that contains your variables to get started.

 Sign in